The Library Pandemic Resources page contains many additional online tools to support distance learning.

 Feel free to contact the library staff for online assistance with our many online tools.

 Library Course Books are shelved alphabetically by department, and then by call number.

 There are lists by Section/Author/Title at the bottom of the box.

 POLICY: THE LIBRARY DOES NOT PURCHASE REQUIRED TEXTBOOKS.
 Students are expected to purchase their required materials; library funds are used to supplement these materials...providing for a broader information landscape.
 Library materials are intended to expand the knowledge of students beyond assigned readings.
 The library is working with professors to develop Long-Term Alternative solutions to the current expensive commercialization of textbooks (see the column to the right).

-What is it?: The Library's Course Books Collection contains only selected books sold at the Bookstore ... approximately 30% of the listed titles.
+What is it?: The Library's Course Books Collection contains only selected books sold at the on-line Bookstore ... approximately 11% of the listed titles.
 These are donated copies from students.
 We will accept one copy of each textbook into the collection from student donations.

 We do not purchase required textbooks ... unless special circumstances are discussed in advance between the instructor and the library.
 The collection usually does not include associated lab manuals, software packages, or CDs.